mendersoftware/mender-docs/06.Artifact-creation/10.CI-CD/03.Azure-DevOps/docs.md

 In addition to the [mender-ci-tools Docker image](../docs.md#mender-ci-workflows-docker-image), Mender provides [stage templates](https://github.com/mendersoftware/mender-ci-workflows/tree/master/templates/azure) for uploading Mender Artifacts and creating deployments to a group of devices.

 <!--AUTOVERSION: "Mender server version % or"/ignore-->
 !!!!!
-The templates use [Personal Access Tokens](../../../08.Server-integration/01.Using-the-apis/docs.md#personal-access-tokens) feature which is only available in Mender server version 3.4 or newer.
+The templates use the [Personal Access Tokens](../../../08.Server-integration/01.Using-the-apis/docs.md#personal-access-tokens) feature which is only available in Mender server version 3.4 or newer.

 In this chapter we introduce the different stages and provide [examples](#pipelines-examples) on how to use them.

-### Upload Mender Artifact
+### Upload a Mender Artifact
 <!--AUTOVERSION: "tree/%/templates"/mender-ci-workflows-->
 [Upload Mender Artifact](https://github.com/mendersoftware/mender-ci-workflows/tree/master/templates/azure/mender-artifact-upload.yml) stage template uploads a Mender Artifact to a Mender server.